groovydev/twitter-bootstrap-grails-plugin/README.md

 You must use the Grails resources framework to make use of this plugin.
 The resources exposed by this plugin are:

     bootstrap-js - all javascript resources
-    bootstrap-css - all css resources (without responsive css)
+    bootstrap-css - all css resources

-    bootstrap-responsive-css - bootstrap responsive css resource
-    bootstrap-responsive-less - bootstrap responsive less resource (use one or the other)

     bootstrap-alert - bootstrap alerts javascript resource
     bootstrap-affix - bootstrap affix javascript resource